 How often should you come for a session?

 Some clients start out coming for training twice a week, but once a week will also bring about progress.
 The fundamental difference is how quickly you will notice changes.
 Our expectation for you is that the changes you experience after each session are continuous from one session to the next, whether you start out once a week or more often.

 How are sessions run with children?

 Just like with adults, sensors are place on the head and ears, and the child sits in a comfortable chair.
-Children can listen to their own music, brought on a CD, or they can listen to our music.
-The feedback occurs the same way, through interruptions in the sounds and visuals (watching fractal images).
+Children listen to music.
+The feedback occurs the same way, through interruptions in the sounds.
 The training time is also the same.
 Most children enjoy the process.
 As a matter of fact, this training is ideal for infants and very young children because of its passive nature.
 There is nothing that needs to be understood or even communicated verbally to the child, no “training protocol”.
 In fact, it is quite wonderful to be able to say that there is no activity for the child to either succeed or fail at.
 There is no work involved on behalf of the child other than relaxing in a chair listening to music.

 Do these changes last?

 Yes, because the brain enjoys running more efficiently.
 During the training the brain pays close attention to the feedback (interruptions) in the music to which you’ll be listening.
 The brain then does what it does best: utilizes the information to organize itself.
 Your brain is able to use this unique information to break out of inefficient patterns allowing it to run more efficiently, with more resilience, more flexibility and more stability.
 You become better suited to respond to life rather than react based upon previously learned stress responses.
 Focus typically improves; reverting to the past diminishes, allowing your body to use its resources instead for restorative and growth processes.